HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

-Though origin server adoption of TLS 1.3 is improving, CDNs still demonstrate a clear advantage in rolling out new capabilities compared to organizations managing their own software and hardware upgrades.s
+Though origin server adoption of TLS 1.3 is improving, CDNs still demonstrate a clear advantage in rolling out new capabilities compared to organizations managing their own software and hardware upgrades.

 {{ figure_markup(
   image="tls-version-mobile-3p.png",